 6- DIY Cardboard Photo Frame

-- Finally your easy 5 min DIY frame is ready, you can gift it to your dear ones with various customisations
+Finally your easy 5 min DIY frame is ready, you can gift it to your dear ones with various customizations.

 7- Puzzle Game from cardboard